Elegant Jewish Wedding

 Claire & Matthew

 This couple was the best of both worlds – glam & adventure.
 This German bride found her perfect match with a handsome Jewish French man that she had met around the office in London.
 His charm and easy to love personality had her head over heels in no time.
+They had a great time planning their elegant Jewish wedding in Megeve.

 The couple spent the weekend skiing the famous mountainside of the Alps, going off-piste for a few photos, of course.
 Then this bride transformed the next day into a real-life winter princess.